With over 20 years of marketing individuals and business, there are a number of areas I have specialised in including law firm marketing since 2008.

 - More than half of the responding firms are yet to align data and communications.
 Respondents identified proactive engagement with clients using digital content as an important new reality for marketing

 - Client behaviour is changing, with an increasing role of the web in conversion. respondents pointed to the role of the web in conversion.
 Although referrals are still important, as is the work of business development teams, it is clear websites shape client decisions more than ever.

-- Half of survey respondents felt their firm was adequately set up to manage the customer experience for predominantly mobile users.
-It is often easier for a smaller and less asset-rich firm to make the switch to a mobile-first mentality, providing they have adequate budget set aside.
+- Half of the survey respondents felt their firm was adequately set up to manage the customer experience for predominantly mobile users.
+It is often easier for a smaller and less asset-rich firm to make the switch to a mobile-first mentality, providing they have an adequate budget set aside.

 If none of your search competitors have mobile-friendly sites, your traffic probably won’t drop too much.
 If all of your competitors are already mobile-friendly, and you are not…you may suffer lower results on mobile while your competitors remain afloat.